oshied/directord/docs/overview.md

 * EXECUTION_TIME: Time taken to run a particular task.
 The client will timestamp every task before execution and return the delta once the task exits.

+To further understand deployment characteristics, Directord also provides an *analyze* function which will allow operators do dig deeper into their data.
+The job and parent analyze functions will highlight outliers, node discrepancies, failures, and performance for entire orchestrations.

 ### Comparative Analysis